sara-nl/dsdocs/HPCcourse-UvA-20160131/Archive_CLI/HPC-Archiving-solutions.md

 For all solutions holds that the used options can either be separated or combined into a single option.

+All solutions are working using the Lisa cluster infrastructure.

 ## Part 1: Basic tar usage

 All exercises are done in the exercise-specific directories in the `data-management/tar` folder located in your home folder on Lisa.